Rajratsar/arthmate-lendify-portal/README.md

-# Wlcome to your Lovable project
+# Wlcme to your Lovable project

 ## Project info